Mustafa Tlass: Career

 Tlass joined the Ba'ath Party at the age of 15, and met Hafez al-Assad when studying at the military academy in Homs.
 The two officers became friends when they were both stationed in Cairo during the period of 1958–1961 United Arab Republic merger between Syria and Egypt: while ardent Pan Arab nationalists, they both worked to break up the union, which they viewed as unfairly balanced in Egypt's favor.
-When Hafez al-Assad was briefly imprisoned by Nasser at the breakup of the union, Tlass fled and rescued his wife and sons to Syria.
+When Hafez al-Assad was briefly imprisoned by Nasser at the breakup of the union, Tlass fled with his wife and sons to Syria.

 During the 1960s, Hafez al-Assad rose to prominence in the Syrian government through the 1963 coup d'état, backed by the Ba'ath party.
 He then promoted Tlass to high-ranking military and party positions.
 In 1965, while he was Ba'athist army commander of Homs, Lieutenant Colonel Mustafa Tlass arrested his pro-government comrades.
-A 1966 coup by an Alawite-dominated Ba'ath faction further strengthened al-Assad, and by association Tlass.
+In 1966, an Alawite-led faction within the Ba'ath Party seized power, strengthening Assad's position and, by extension, Tlass's.
 Tensions within the government soon became apparent, however, with al-Assad emerging as the prime proponent of a pragmatist, military-based faction opposed to the ideological radicalism of the dominant ultra-leftists.
-Syrian defeat in the 1967 Six-Day War embarrassed the government, and in 1968 al-Assad managed to install Tlass as new Chief-of-Staff.
-After the debacle of an attempted Syrian intervention in the Black September conflict, the power struggle came to open conflict.
+Following Syria's defeat in the 1967 Six-Day War, Assad used the resulting political instability to appoint Tlass as Chief of Staff in 1968.
+Syria's unsuccessful attempt to intervene in the Black September conflict further deepened internal divisions, bringing the power struggle into the open.

 In 1969, Tlass led a military mission to Beijing, and secured weapons deals with the Chinese government.
 In a move deliberately calculated to antagonize the Soviet Union to stay out of the succession dispute then going on in Syria, Mustafa Tlass allowed himself to be photographed waving Mao Zedong's Little Red Book, just two months after bloody clashes between Chinese and Soviet armies on the Ussuri river.
-The Soviet Union then agreed to back down and sell Syria weapons.